 Don’t have a medicine ball?
 Want to vary up your arm routine?
 Whatever the reason you may need one, here are a few alternatives to Med Ball Pushups that you may be able to try out.

 Pro Tip: If you don’t have a medicine ball, you can always just do Close Grip Pushups.
-You’ll lose some of the additional balance benefits that Med Ball Pushups provides, but it’s still a very effective exercise.
+You’ll lose some of the additional balance benefits that Med Ball Pushups provide, but it’s still a very effective exercise.

 In my opinion, Dips are the king of all triceps exercises so if we’re talking about an alternative for a movement that focuses on the chest and triceps, Dips will almost always be my number one suggestion.